Jquijioc/212Project1/README.md

 ## Runtime Instructions

 Running this program is rather straightforward.
-After running the correct commands with the desired file name, users will be presented with a menu requesting the user to type an integer and press enter to request the grade/s they wish to see.
+After inputting the requisite command line argument with the desired file name of the grade data, users will be prompted to input integers to request particualr course grades, categorical grades, and/or individual grade(s) they wish to see.

 ![examplemenu](https://github.com/Jquijioc/212Project1/blob/main/samplePics/ExampleMenu.jpg)